+So, you want to live like a millionaire?
 The common narrative in all rags-to-riches stories is that becoming wealthy hinges on the little decisions you make each day to put money in your own pocket instead of someone else’s.

 Smart spending is about picking and choosing which nice things to have, and when.
-It's your decisions that take you either in a direction where you're poor and in debt or wealthy and comfortable.
+It's your decisions that take you either in a direction where you're poor and in debt, or wealthy and comfortable.

-1. Save Automatically
+1. Save automatically

 You pay your gas bill and your electric bill automatically, but when did you last pay yourself automatically?
-Setting up automatic payments to a savings account is the first and best way to grow your savings.
+Setting up automatic deposits to a savings account is the first and best way to grow your savings.

-Interest payments will kill your wealth goals faster than anything else!
+Interest payments will kill your wealth goals faster than anything else.

 A meal at a restaurant costs at least 300% of the price of the ingredients you would buy in a grocery store.
 So, that $18 pasta dish at your favorite Italian spot would have cost you $6 or less to make at home.

 Cooking at home is cheap and can be fast and easy.

 How does eating at home help you on the road to becoming a millionaire?
 Consider this statistic: According to the U.S. Bureau of Labor Statistics, food accounts for about 13% of the average household budget, and a majority of that money is spent on dining out.

 You could save thousands of dollars every year simply by cooking healthy, delicious homemade meals.